Buying the Best Cordless Reciprocating Saw for You

 When reading reviews or in store product features you may see the letters SPM.
 The letters are an abbreviation of the term Strokes Per Minute and refer to how fast a blade moves.

 When you’re comparing tools, remember that a high SPM and good stroke length can determine the best reciprocating saw for you to purchase.

 More tips on buying cordless SawZalls are given after the review below.

 Top 5 Cordless Reciprocating Saws Review

-Safety benefits are provided by an electric break that automatically stops the blade from moving before it can break.
-Safe handling is given by sure-grip, anti-slip handles and using the DeWalt DC385B is easier because of them.
+Safety benefits are provided by an electric brake that automatically stops the blade from moving before it can break.
+Safe handling is given by sure-grip, anti-slip handles, and using the DeWalt DC385B is easier because of them.

 DeWalt made the saw versatile with the 4-position blade clamp.
 Flush sitting, the clamp helps keep cuts accurate and where you want them.